epam/edp-install/documentation/openshift_install_edp.md

     - jenkins-operator.jenkins.initImage                                # Init Docker image for Jenkins deployment;
     - jenkins-operator.jenkins.imagePullSecrets                         # Secrets to pull from private Docker registry;
     - jenkins-operator.jenkins.basePath                                 # Base path for Jenkins URL;
-    - jenkins-operator.jenkins.storageClass                             # Type of storage class.
+    - jenkins-operator.jenkins.storage.class                            # Type of storage class.
 By default: gp2;
-    - jenkins-operator.jenkins.volumeCapacity                           # Size of persistent volume for Jenkins data, it is recommended to use not less then 10 GB.
+    - jenkins-operator.jenkins.storage.size                             # Size of persistent volume for Jenkins data, it is recommended to use not less then 10 GB.
 By default: 10Gi;
     - jenkins-operator.jenkins.libraryPipelinesRepo                     # URL to library pipelines repository.
 By default: https://github.com/epmd-edp/edp-library-pipelines.git;
     - jenkins-operator.jenkins.libraryPipelinesVersion                  # Version of EDP-Pipeline library for Jenkins.
 The released version can be found on [Github](https://github.com/epmd-edp/edp-library-pipelines/releases);
     - jenkins-operator.jenkins.libraryStagesRepo                        # URL to library stages repository.
 By default: https://github.com/epmd-edp/edp-library-stages.git;